wsj-data-lab/wsj-data-lab-technical-exam/README.md

 ## Questions

 Please answer the following.
 You should send a zipped version of the repository with your solutions via email to [john.wiley@dowjones.com](mailto:john.wiley@dowjones.com).
 Answers can be presented in either a Jupyter notebook (preferred), a markdown file, or a pdf.
+You should use a scripting language (R or Python) and include your code with the submission.
+For visualization, Tableau and Excel are also acceptable tools.

 1. What are the five most frequent descriptors of complaints?
 What are they by borough?